ropensci/RefManageR/README.md

 * `]<-` for for updating (multiple) fields of (multiple) entries
 * search PubMed and import Bibtex entry, get Pubmed ID from PubMed
 * open BibEntry using file, doi, url, or eprint
+- @strings for shortcut for commonly used strings (*Implemented already for bibentry*)

 =============================================================================================================